 With all of this in mind, we find that many homeowners are interested in a low maintenance landscape.
 In other words, they recognize that their property is going to need ongoing maintenance work, but they don’t necessarily want it to need a ton of extra maintenance.
 There is always a fine line between achieving the beauty that homeowners are looking for, but in a landscape that isn’t incredibly high maintenance as a result.

-A wildflower field can fit nicely into a low maintenance landscape in that wildflowers are native plants to the Southwest Montana region.
+A wildflower meadow can fit nicely into a low maintenance landscape in that wildflowers are native plants to Montana.
 This means they won't require lots of extra watering or care to continue to look and perform well.

 However, that is by no means to say that a wildflower meadow is maintenance-free.
 You can’t just “let it go” and expect it to continue to look great.
 We do find that a lot of homeowners have this misconception.
 But we’ll fill you in on what’s involved in keeping your wildflower meadow looking its best.